StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 ```

 1. You can leave the await for fetchMessage() call but instead of using an if statement, replace that with a guard statement.
-   1. Guard checking that the message.id is greater than lastMessageId requires that you provide and else statement
+   1. Guard checking that the message.id is greater than lastMessageId requires that you provide and else statement.
-   2. The else clause is run when the guard check fails, so you can simply return and do nothing
+   2. The else clause is run when the guard check fails, so you can simply return and do nothing.

     ```swift
     guard message.id > lastMessageId else { return }
     ```

-2. Follow this with another check that will use an `if...let` to check for and unwrap the message.osVersions if it decoded this, meaning that the json provided an **osVersions** key
+2. Follow this with another check that will use an `if...let` to check for and unwrap the message.osVersions if it decoded this, meaning that the json provided an **osVersions** key.

-   1. If this is true, you can create another guard check to see if the found array contains the static **Self.osVersions**.
+   1. If this is true, you can create another guard check to see if the found array contains the static **Self.osVersion**.
 If it does not, in the else clause, you can return from the function and go no further.

    ```swift
    if let osVersions = message.osVersions {